This guide answers the question, “what is SEO?”, which stands for search engine optimization.

 When Webmasters and content providers do SEO correctly, they can rank a web page in the top 10 search results on Google for specific keywords and phrases.
 And this Internet marketing strategy can increase the number of people who see the content and click on the link to view it from the search results.

-An SEO example is a web page that has been optimized correctly to rank high for its target keywords.
+Here’s an example of a web page that has been optimized correctly to rank high for its target SEO keywords.
 As you can see in the image below, this website is ranking in the top 10 search results for the keyword phrase “best SEO books”.

 On-page SEO is also referred to as on-site SEO.
 And this type of search engine optimization is directly focused on optimizing the HTML code and content on your website.